NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Bookish Providence.md

 Choose two ability boosts.
 One must be to **Intelligence**, and one is a free ability boost.

-You gain the [[Feats/Multilingual|Multilingual]] skill feat, are trained in the Academia Lore skill, and gain the [[Actions/Recall Under Pressure|Recall Under Pressure]] free action.
+You gain the [[Multilingual|Multilingual]] skill feat, are trained in the Academia Lore skill, and gain the [[Actions/Recall Under Pressure|Recall Under Pressure]] free action.

 *Source: Pathfinder: Stolen Fate Player's Guide*
 *OGL*